 Download Use the default settings during installation.

-Install LTS 32 bit version.
+Install LTS 32bit or 64bit version (depending on your target arch).
 Install with default settings.

 This provides the compiler to build the windows installer.
 Use the default settings.

 This provides make to run the build scripts.

 - Create the folder C:\Make\bin

 The bash environment needs some paths for the installed software.
 So let’s set it up.